Strzok's Hiding The Personal Email Account He Used to Flout the Law

 The FBI determined they didn’t have the authority to obtain the contents according to the footnote.

-We knew in May of this year that the FBI would not collect the emails from their personal account but we didn’t know how Strzok and others were using their accounts.
-The OIG knew and yet, they didn’t collect the emails.
+We knew in May of this year that the FBI would not collect the emails from the agents’ personal accounts but we didn’t know how exactly Strzok and others were using their accounts.
+The OIG knew and, yet, they didn’t collect the emails.

-Strzok still works at the FBI in HR where he can hire more criminals like himself and he maintains his security clearance.
+Strzok still works at the FBI in HR where he can hire more clowns like himself.
+He also maintains his security clearance.

 “Oh gee – we’re working on a case here and thought it might help, but never mind.”
 I wonder if they’d treat me like that!